Fund Executive Of The Year Award 2019 Nominations have now closed

 Michael was awarded Fund Executive of the Year in 2012 and undertook the Proteus Leadership Program at London Business School in 2014.
 Michael Dwyer was appointed as a founding Director of FEAL in 1999 and was its inaugural Chair.
 Michael joined First State Super as Chief Executive Officer in December 2004.
 First State Super is one of Australia’s largest superannuation funds with more than $54 billion under management and over 750,000 members.

 Terms and Conditions

-1. Any nomination received after the deadline of 5.00pm AEST Friday 7 July 2017 will not be considered.
+1. Any nomination received after the deadline of 5.00pm AEST on the close date will not be considered.
 The decision of the selection panel is final.

 2. To be considered, the nominee must be a member of FEAL who is a CEO or equivalent within an Australian Superannuation fund.
 Please contact FEAL for a membership application form (if applicable).

 3. Each nomination will be considered on it’s own merit.
 FEAL Directors are eligible for nomination.
 Former award

 recipients are also eligible for nomination where there is sufficient and compelling evidence of new achievements worthy of recognition.

 4. The award recipient must be employed with their organisation at the time of the award presentation.